oracle-livelabs/apex/workflows/6-creating-pages.md

   - Modify the Task Details page
   - Create the Feedback page and View appointment workflows page

+Estimated Time: 20 minutes

 ## Task 1: Create the New Appointments Page:

 Now that the Workflow is created, let us create the Page which will be used by the Hospital Staff to Submit a New Appointment.

-1. Navigate to your application by clicking on **Application <number>**.
+1. Navigate to your application by clicking on **Application ID <number>**.
 Alternatively, you can also navigate by click the App Builder icon fro your workspace and then select **Doctor Appointments Made Easy!** Application.

     ![navigate to doctors app made easy](./images/click-app-builder.png " ")